Nisha-tk/Drone-Management-system/README.md

 Production-ready configuration

-🧠 Design Decisions
+# 🧠 Design Decisions

-uv for faster dependency management
+- uv for faster dependency management

-Repository pattern for clean DB abstraction
+- Repository pattern for clean DB abstraction

-Service layer for business logic
+- Service layer for business logic

-No .env in Git for security
+- No .env in Git for security

-Enums & constants for consistency
+- Enums & constants for consistency

-JWT stateless auth for scalability
+- JWT stateless auth for scalability

-📌 Notes
+# 📌 Notes

 Frontend can be added later (Streamlit / React)

 System is designed for easy extension (reports, analytics)

-👤 Author

-Nisha